Keshvadi/linux/index.md

 Dr. Geoff Fink will provide in-depth instruction on Docker in the upcoming session.
 For our current objectives, follow these steps:

-1. Open PowerShell on your Windows system.
+1. Open Docker on your Windows system.
+2. Open Command Line on your Windows system.
-2. Run the following command to start an Ubuntu container:
+3. Run the following command to start an Ubuntu container:

    ```bash
    docker run -it --rm ubuntu:22.04
    ```

-3. Inside the Ubuntu container, run the following command to update it:
+4. Inside the Ubuntu container, run the following command to update it:

    ```bash
    apt update -y